VA Benefits & Financial Aid

-Military program students include Active Duty, National Guard, Reserves, Veterans, and Military Dependents.
+Military Program students include Active Duty, National Guard, Reserves, veterans, and military dependents.
 All are encouraged to apply for Title IV Federal Financial Aid by completing the FAFSA, regardless of whether military benefits are being utilized.
-Military-eligible students should contact their Military Finance Specialist during the enrollment process for detailed information.
+Military-eligible students should contact the Office of Student Finance during the enrollment process for detailed information.

-To expedite enrollment at Post University as a student-veteran, students may visit the following link to complete the Veterans Online Application for benefits – (VONAPP) http://www.va.gov/.
+To expedite enrollment at Post University as a student-veteran, students may visit the following links to complete the Veterans Online Application for benefits – (VONAPP) www.vets.gov and www.ebenefits.va.gov.

-Dependent Children or Spouses of Service Members of veterans who are the beneficiaries of Military GI Bill Benefits may apply to use these benefits by completing VA Form 22-1990e.
-This form should only be completed and submitted to the Veteran’s Administration by the family member after the Department of Defense has approved the request for the transfer of educational benefits.
+Dependent children or spouses of servicemen and women or veterans who are the beneficiaries of military Veteran Affairs educational benefits may apply to use these benefits by completing VA Form 22-1990e.
+This form should only be completed and submitted to the Veteran Affairs by the family members after the Department of Defense has approved the request for the transfer of educational benefits.

-A Military-eligible student that has been accepted to the University into a Department of Education approved program will need to supply their Certificate of Eligibility (COE), completed VONAPP, 22-1990 (New Benefits) 22-1995 (Change of benefits), 22-5490 (Dependents, Chapter 35) or 28-1905 (Vocational Rehabilitation) documents to their Military Finance Specialist in order to be certified to the Veterans’ Administration for their first module.
-Once the student has enrolled in their second module with the University, they must then notify the VA Certifying Official in the Registrar’s Office.
+Military-eligible students that have been accepted into Department of Education approved Programs of Study will need to supply their Certificates of Eligibility, completed VONAPPs, 22-1990 (New Benefits), 22-1995 (Change of benefits), 22-5490 (Dependents, Chapter 35), or 28-1905 (Vocational Rehabilitation) documents to their Military Finance Specialists in order to be certified to the VA for their first terms.
+Once the students have enrolled in their second terms, they must then notify the VA Certifying Official.
 All future enrollment changes must be sent to the VA Certifying Official.

-A paper version of the VA Form 22-1990e can be obtained from Post University’s Certifying Official located in the Registrar’s Office or via email request.
-A Veteran is paid benefits for actual credit hours in attendance.
-The Veteran must report any change of status after registration to the University’s Certifying Official.
+A paper version of the VA Form 22-1990e can be obtained from Post University’s Certifying Official or via email request.
+Veterans are paid benefits for actual credit hours in attendance.
+Veterans must report any changes of status after registration to Post University’s Certifying Official.

-Eligibility for VA benefits is on a term-by-term basis.
-Veteran students who do not make satisfactory academic progress (GPA falls below 2.0) will be informed if they will be placed on probation by the VA.
-They will be given one term in which to meet satisfactory academic progress standards or Veteran benefits will be terminated.
+Eligibility for VA benefits is determined on a term-by-term basis.
+Veteran students who do not make Satisfactory Academic Progress (their cumulative grade point averages fall below 2.0) will be informed if they will be placed on probation by the VA.
+They will be given one term in which to meet Satisfactory Academic Progress standards or their veteran benefits will be terminated.